sbarthelemy/collada-dom/dom/codeGen/readme.txt

 schema: File name of the COLLADA schema document
 cprt:   Generate the files with an SCEA shared source copyright notice

-You'll need to download PHP for your platform.
-The latest release on Windows should work fine.
+You'll need to download PHP for your platform. php 5.2.5 on Windows is known to work while version 5.2.6 is known to cause problems.
 If you get a ton of errors when you run the code generator on Windows, try deleting C:\Program Files\PHP\php.ini if it's present.

 The code generator is branched between Collada 1.4 and 1.5.
 Use the code